 - 1 tsp ground cinnamon

-- Spray an 8 by 8 inch baking dish with non-stick cooking spray and pour batter into pan.
-Spread batter into an even layer, bake in preheated oven until toothpick inserted into center comes out free of batter, about 25 - 30 minutes.
+Bake in preheated oven until toothpick inserted into center comes out free of batter, about 25 - 30 minutes.
 Cool slightly on a wire rack then cut into squares.
-Serve with Cinnamon Honey Butter.